tkoz0/compprog-library/README.md

 - `SLList<T>` singly linked list
 - `DLList<T>` doubly linked list similar to `std::list<T>`

+TODOS
+- rewrite `operator=` to use copy and swap (this handles self assignment)
+- reduce some code duplication

 # python3

 Not really planned yet since I like C++ more than Python3.

+# java

+Even lower priority than Python3 due to my language preferences.